 While using a virtual machine for Internet Explorer is not by any means an easy solution, it’s still there for anyone who needs it.
 What virtual machine essentially does is installing a full-scale copy of Windows on your Mac and letting you launch it as an app inside the macOS.
 From there you can launch Internet Explorer or, in fact, any program you miss from your Windows days.

-To set up virtual machine, first you need to buy a copy of some virtual machine software (VMware Fusion is a good one) and a license for Windows.
+To set up virtual machine, first you need to buy a copy of some virtual machine software (VMware Fusion is a good one for Intel-based Macs) and a license for Windows.
 Once you have those in place:

 - Download both VMware fusion and the Windows ISO file